- Home

 Most of us find it harder to push ourselves to get out of bed and exercise on dark winter mornings and this is quite normal.
 However, if you find that you’re feeling especially low during this winter season – so much so that you’re struggling to get on with your daily routine – it’s possible that there may be something more going on.

-Some people suffer from a condition known as seasonal affective disorder (SAD) during the winter months and experience symptoms similar to those of depression.
+Some people suffer from seasonal affective disorder (SAD) during the winter months and experience symptoms similar to those of depression.
 This can include a persistently low mood, loss of pleasure in everyday activities, and feelings of guilt, despair, and worthlessness.
 People with SAD tend to start feeling better by the spring when the days become longer and lighter again.

-You may also find it useful to read up on how to beat the winter blues for tips on how to stay positive during the coldest months of the year, as well as our articles; 10 things you can do to help yourself through feelings of depression and 7 tips for coping with stress and anxiety.
+You may also find it useful to read our article on how to beat the winter blues for tips on staying positive during the coldest months of the year, as well as our articles: 10 things you can do to help yourself through feelings of depression and 7 tips for coping with stress and anxiety.

 How do you stay fit and healthy during the winter?
 Do you have any tips you’d like to share?
 We’d love to hear from you in the comments below.